Perur Pateeswarar Temple, Coimbatore: Culture

+Festivals

-Temple Car Festival
+Temple chariot festival

 Every year in the month of Panguni, Panguni Uthiram is celebrated.
-A lavishly constructed temple chariot is paraded through the neighbourhood as part of the celebration.
+A temple chariot is paraded through the neighborhood as part of the celebration.

-Seedling Planting Festival
+Seedling planting festival

-The festival is celebrated by the farming community, Devendrakula Velalar from ancient times in the banks of Noyyal River.
+The festival has been celebrated by the farming community along the banks of Noyyal River.
 The festival is conducted in the month of Aani.
-The ritual forms a part of Indra festival from ancient times.
+The ritual forms a part of Indra festival.
+The festival has its reference from the "Perur Puranam" by Kachiappa Munivar.

-Temple Pond

-The Pond is situated opposite of the temple and it used for important rituals such as Panguni Uthiratam.

-Temple Lake

-Perur Padithurai is 200 meters North from temple and it is situated on the Southern bank of Noyyal River.